To apply for—and maintain—financial aid, you must meet a few eligibility requirements.

 Male students between 18-26 must be registered with Selective Service to receive federal financial aid.
-You can contact Selective Service at (847) 688-6888 to verify enrollment.
+You can contact Selective Service at (847) 688-6888 or online at www.sss.gov to verify enrollment.

-Students who are graduating, withdrawing, or dropping below half- time enrollment need to complete the Exit Test.
-Visit www.studentloans.gov.
+Students who are graduating, withdrawing or dropping below half- time enrollment need to complete the Exit Interview at www.studentaid.gov.

 Enrollment and Satisfactory Academic Progress